 - Abnormal potassium or magnesium levels in the blood

-If you are pregnant, breastfeeding, or if you think you could be pregnant in the near future, then make sure that you talk to your doctor before taking Azithromycin as the safety of this treatment during pregnancy and breastfeeding has yet to be confirmed.
-This means that your doctor will probably find a more suitable alternative where the benefits outweigh all possible risks to mother and baby.
+If you are pregnant, breastfeeding, or if you think you could be pregnant shortly, then make sure that you talk to your doctor before taking Azithromycin as the safety of this treatment during pregnancy and breastfeeding has yet to be confirmed.
+It means your doctor will probably find a more suitable alternative where the benefits outweigh all possible risks to mother and baby.

 Azithromycin Review: The Final Verdict

 This drug is a very effective treatment for a wide range of bacterial infections.
 It has very few side effects and comes at an extremely affordable price.
-The recommended dose can either be taken by mouth or it can be administered intravenously.
-First discovered in 1980, this medicine has become the go-to antibiotic prescribed by doctors everywhere and it even made it onto the list of essential medicines that was created by the World Health Organization.
+The recommended dose can either be taken by mouth or administered intravenously.
+First discovered in 1980, this medicine has become the go-to antibiotic prescribed by doctors everywhere.
+It even made it onto the list of essential drugs created by the World Health Organization.